Krishna-Vijay-G/Hygieia-2.0/Diab_Report/Diabetes_Model_Report.md

 **Recommendation**: **APPROVED FOR CLINICAL DEPLOYMENT** as an early screening tool with appropriate clinical oversight.

-**Latest Update**: October 21, 2025 - Early Stage model achieving 98.1% accuracy with perfect AUC-ROC
+**Latest Update**: October 21, 2025 - UCI model achieving 98.1% accuracy with perfect AUC-ROC

 ---